 State candidates may voluntarily accept expenditure limits for elections.
 They must declare on the Candidate Intention Statement (Form 501) whether they accept the voluntary expenditure ceiling established for each election.
-Candidates who accept the ceiling are designated in either the state ballot pamphlet (statewide candidates) or the voter information portion of the sample ballot (Senate and Assembly candidates) and may purchase space to place a 250-word statement there.
+Candidates who accept the ceiling are designated in either the state ballot pamphlet (statewide candidates) or the county voter information guide (Senate and Assembly candidates) and may purchase space to place a 250-word statement there.
+The voluntary expenditure ceilings are effective for elections held between January 1, 2013 and December 31, 2024 (Regulation 18545.)